 - Food delivery benefit: Get unlimited deliveries with a $0 delivery fee and reduced service fees on orders over $12 for a minimum of one year on qualifying food purchases with DoorDash’s DashPass (activate by December 31, 2021).

-But let’s ignore for a moment the card’s ongoing benefits.
+But let’s ignore for a moment the $95 annual fee card’s ongoing benefits.
 Let’s just look at the bonus.

-There are 100,000 point offers for some cards, but the two things to keep in mind are:
+There are 100,000 point offers for some cards, but the two things to keep in mind about what sets this 100,000 point offer apart are:

 - Chase points are more valuable than most points because of their flexibility, you can transfer them to a wide variety of different places.